-Our Halloween reading recommendations
+Our Halloween reading recommendations for kids aged 5 to 14

 The spookiest day of the year is almost upon us!
 While we do enjoy pumpkin carving, dressing up and trick or treating, this year we've also spent some time reading Halloween-related books with our children in the run up to the big day.
 It's been loads of fun reading them aloud at bedtime, so here are our top 6 Halloween recommendations to enjoy with your kids.